kevinkamm/AquacultureStochasticFeeding/README.md

     2. Run [mainSoy](Matlab/Kalman/mainSalmon.m) to calibrate the soy model.

 Optimal Stopping:
 1. Run [mainLSMC](Matlab/RealOption/mainLSMC.m) with your custom model parameters to find the optimal harvesting time.
-Also returns a pathwise comparison of stopping rule with deterministic and stochastic feeding costs.
+Also returns a pathwise comparison of stopping rules with deterministic and stochastic feeding costs.

 # Algorithms
 - Commodity Calibration